 Sisojevac Monastery

 In terms of architecture, Sisojevac Monastery belongs to the Morava School of architecture, featuring trefoil base, without decorative elements on the facade, usual for the Morava School of Architecture.
-The naos of the Monastery is divided into three traveys, with the dome above the central part and the square-shaped narthex.
+The naos of the Sisojevac Monastery is divided into three traveys, with the dome above the central part and the square-shaped narthex.
 Each of three apses are seven-sided on outward and semicircular inward.
 The facade of Sisojevac Monastery is adorned with blind arcades and the cornice, leaning on the simple consoles.